Jake McCarthy Player Props: Diamondbacks vs. Red Sox

 Jake McCarthy At The Plate

-- McCarthy is hitting .143 with a double, a triple, a home run and five walks.
+- McCarthy is hitting .138 with a double, a triple, a home run and six walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.